 If you have a family history of atypical moles, don’t be surprised if you develop them when you’re an adult.
-While considering mole removal is important for every Spring dermatology patient, it’s especially necessary for those who have a history of moles that aren’t normal.
+While considering mole removal is important for every dermatology patient, it’s especially necessary for those who have a history of moles that aren’t normal.

 Immune System Response

 Moles can result from your body responding to drugs, or certain antibiotics, hormones, or antidepressants that suppress your immune system.
 All medications have side effects, and some medications make patients develop new moles.
 Dr. Perri can determine if mole removal is necessary, so make sure you give him a full list of all the medications you take.